SaaS SEO

 Here’s an underutilized tactic, which when you read seems pretty obvious.

-Everyone who’s signed up to your product or newsletter could be your community—but they need nurturing.
-Perhaps you’ve heard the new “community driven growth” buzzword, it’s got something to do with this.
+Everyone who’s signed up for your product or newsletter could be your community—but they need nurturing.
+Perhaps you’ve heard the new “community-driven growth” buzzword, it’s got something to do with this.

 You can leverage your community to create content in different ways.

-1. Maze leveraged their community to create 100s of templates to help people activate in their product.
-They also rank in Google for longtail keywords, and capture people with a high motivation to sign up and pay for their product.
+1. Maze leveraged their community to create 100s of templates to help people activate their product.
+They also rank in Google for longtail keywords and capture people with a high motivation to sign up and pay for their product.

 Other examples can be seen with Miroverse and Airtable Universe